 Price: The largest emitters will pay for every ton of climate pollution they put into our air.
 The price is stable and adjusted over time to ensure the cap is not exceeded giving polluters incentive to cut emissions and allowing flexibility to do so efficiently and at least cost.

 Invest: Hundreds of millions of dollars per year will be reinvested in clean energy solutions -- like affordable solar, energy efficiency upgrades to homes and businesses, more transportation options, and job training programs.
-Investment will be targeted to rural communities for projects like wild re prevention, drought protection and clean energy.
+Investments will be targeted to rural communities for projects like wild re prevention, drought protection, and clean energy.
 Equity and a just transition to clean energy are central to the policy.

 We need to price pollution and invest in solutions

 By acting now, Oregon will reap rewards -- including clean, renewable energy and thousands of good paying jobs all over the state:

 - More than 48,000 Oregonians work in the clean and green economy now, producing $7 billion in goods and services per year.
 Clean jobs are growing at 11% -- faster than the state average.
 Imagine what major new investments could do!